-- the gradient norm (root mean square gradient per variable) - the maximum individual gradient component - the norm of the estimated displacement vector - the change in the function (energy, enthalpy or free energy) between successive cycles - the change in the variables between successive cycles

-Normally all of these quantities are well converged (and often excessively so - i.e. well beyond chemical accuracy) with Newton-Raphson optimisation for a force-field.
-Occassionally convergence is not achieved, which is nearly always indicative of a significant discontinuity in the energy surface, such as that caused by interatomic potential cut-offs.
+- the gradient norm (root mean square gradient per variable) - the maximum individual gradient component - the norm of the estimated displacement vector - the change in the function (energy, enthalpy or free energy) between successive cycles - the change in the variables between successive cycles of a significant discontinuity in the energy surface, such as that caused by interatomic potential cut-offs.
 Ideally all potentials should be tapered so that their value, first and second derivatives go smoothly to zero at the cut-off radius.
 In practice, most repulsive potentials are negligibly small by a typical cut-off distance of 10 Angstroms and so it is usually the attractive potentials that mimic dispersion that are responsible.
 The other common cause are discontinuities in bonding - i.e. an atom is displaced beyond a bond cut-off during minimisation and so the whole nature of the interaction potential changes.
-While this can be overcome by main-taining a fixed connectivity list, the real issue is that the forcefield is inadequate for the system being modelled.
+While this can be overcome by maintaining a fixed connectivity list, the real issue is that the forcefield is inadequate for the system being modelled.